St. William's Church, Road Town

-The St. William's Church also alternatively called Catholic Church of St. William is a religious building that is affiliated with the Catholic Church and is located on the island of Tortola in the Main Street of the village of Road Town capital of the British Virgin Islands, a territory of the United Kingdom in the Lesser Antilles.
+St. William's Church is a Catholic church in Road Town, the capital of the British Virgin Islands.

 Although the community was founded in 1957 with a small chapel it was completed in 1993 and the first church much larger current building dates from 1999 and included the construction of a parish hall and administrative offices.
-Follow the Roman or Latin rite and depends on the Diocese of Saint John's - Basseterre.
+It follows the Roman or Latin rite and is part of the Diocese of Saint John's - Basseterre.
 Most Masses are held in English with one in Spanish on Saturdays.